andrej5elin/howto_fftw_apple_silicon/README.md

 Problem: r512x512, setup: 13.25 s, time: 136.19 us, ``mflops'': 86619.403
 Problem: r512x512, setup: 17.07 s, time: 151.23 us, ``mflops'': 78005.344
 ```
-Note that when runnin the computation on 8 cores on M1 it activates efficiency cores.
-Still, OS appears to balance the threads well between efficiency and performance cores because we can see some improvement when going from four to eight cores, provided that the computation problem is big enogh (see the c512x512 test results).
+Note that when running the computation on 8 cores on M1 it activates efficiency cores.

 ## Installing FFTW with openmp

-Installing with openmp in should speed up multi-threaded calculation.
+Installing with openmp should speed up multi-threaded calculation.
 Compiling with apple's clang is possbile, see https://iscinumpy.gitlab.io/post/omp-on-high-sierra/ Ideally, we should be able to first install libomp using brew using:
 ```sh
 brew install libomp
 export CPPFLAGS="-I/opt/homebrew/opt/libomp/include -Xpreprocessor -fopenmp" export LDFLAGS="-L/opt/homebrew/opt/libomp/lib -lomp"
 ```
-This approach worked back in 2020 when the first M1 came out, but currently, the version of libomp shipped with brew does not work optimally on any of the apple silicon computers I own (M1 and M4 Pro).
-Scroll down to learn about this.
+Although this approach worked back in 2020 when the first M1 came out, today the version shipped with brew does not work optimally on any of the apple silicon computers I own (M1 and M4 Pro).
+Scroll down to **the openmp issue** to learn about this.
 If you want the best threading performance you must install the version from the 2020/2021 era.
-I found that the last version that we can find in brew, which gives good results is 14.0.6, while from a version 15 onwards, I see performance decrease on M1 and M4 pro.
-It was a bit of a chalange to figure out how to install specific libomp version using brew.
-I followed https://blog.sandipb.net/2021/09/02/installing-a-specific-version-of-a-homebrew-formula/ There may be other ways to install, but I have settled with the following recipe:
+I found that the last version that we can find in brew, which gives good results is 14.0.6, while from version 15 onwards, I see performance decrease on M1 and M4 pro.
+I followed https://blog.sandipb.net/2021/09/02/installing-a-specific-version-of-a-homebrew-formula/ There may be other ways, but I have settled with the following recipe:
 ```sh
 brew tap-new $USER/libomp
 brew tap homebrew/core --force